syncfusion-content/uwp-docs/uwp/Gantt/Getting-Started.md

 ---
 layout: post
-title: Getting Started with UWP Gantt control | Syncfusion
+title: Getting Started with UWP SfGantt | Syncfusion
-description: Learn here about getting started with Syncfusion UWP Gantt (SfGantt) control, its elements and more.
+description: Learn how to get started with the Syncfusion UWP SfGantt control.
+Explore setup, features, examples, and customization options.
 platform: uwp
 control: SfGantt
 documentation: ug
 ---

-# Getting Started with UWP Gantt (SfGantt)
+# Getting Started with UWP SfGantt

 This section explains how to create and configure a simple Gantt application.